kamilazdybal/manifold-informed-state-vector-subset/README.md

 ## Reproducing paper results using Jupyter notebooks

-All code used to produced the results in the original publication and in the supplementary material can be found in the Jupyter notebooks provided in the [`code`](code/) directory. [`PCAfold`](https://pcafold.readthedocs.io/en/latest/index.html) library is required.
+All code used to produce the results in the original publication and in the supplementary material can be found in the Jupyter notebooks provided in the [`code`](code/) directory. [`PCAfold`](https://pcafold.readthedocs.io/en/latest/index.html) library is required.

 Below, are the detailed guidelines on reproducing each figure from the original publication: